jmeeks334/P66/README.md

 This repository houses a few samples of projects I've completed while working at P66.

-When I began working in the environmental group at the P66 Ponca City Refinery (PCR), I guickly found a niche for improving work processes.
+When I began working in the environmental group at the P66 Ponca City Refinery (PCR), I quickly found a niche for improving work processes.
 A few of my notable projects are captured here.

 ARG - Analyzer Reliability Group.
 As of this writing, there are 55 continuous emission analyzers at PCR.
 This includes NOx, CO, SO2, O2, H2S and TRS analyzers.
 Each analyzer system must comply with strict regulatory QA/QC, recordkeeping, and reporting requirements.
 When I started in the role in 2018, each analyzer had it's own separate Excel spreadsheet.
 The spreadsheet was used to record the daily calibration and maintenance information along with capturing live process values.
 Each sheet was opened multiple times daily by analyzer technicians and environmental personnel.
 I immediately loathed the setup and started looking for a better way.
 This lead me on my initial journey into coding.